Kaltsoon/data-management-and-databases/slidev/02-relational-model.md

 - The following data represents a "Course" **relation**
 - The relation has four **attributes** "code", "name", "credits" and "programmecode"
 - There a four **tuples** containing the actual data
+- The "code" attribute is a **primary key**, which uniquely identifies each tuple (no two tuples have the same value for the attribute)

 ---